Quit the News? Or Acquit the News?

-To get an A+ at school you can’t just listen to your teacher and quickly read the textbook.
+To get an A+ at school you can’t just listen to your teacher and skim through your textbooks.
 You have to study: take notes; summarize; challenge your knowledge with practice tests.
 So shouldn’t you do the same if you feel the necessity to learn about important topics in the news?

-Conclusion: I should pull up a notebook and research instead of pulling up the news if my objective is to learn.
+↳ Conclusion: I should pull up a notebook and research instead of pulling up the news if my objective is to become an informed citizen.

 The Twenty-Fifth Hour

-If you were given a twenty-fifth hour every day that you could only use for relaxing personal entertainment, how would you use it?
+If you were given a twenty-fifth hour every day.
+You can only use it for unproductive personal entertainment.
+No studying or socializing.
+How would you use it?

-I would probably watch more TV and movies, read more fiction, and look at hot chicks and funny videos on Instagram.
-I would definitely not consume any gossipy news.
+I would probably watch more TV and movies and read more page-turner fiction.
+I would definitely not consume any more gossipy news.